craigmonson/colonize/README.md

 ```

 After completing each variable, the init command will display each setting and
-prompt you for acceptance of the settings.
-After the settings have been accepted,
+prompt you for acceptance.
+After the settings have been accepted, a
-a `.colonize.yaml` file will be created in the current directory, as well as the
+`.colonize.yaml` file will be created in the current directory, as well as the
 selected `environments_dir`.